elgw/trafo/README.md

   library on tsv-formated data.
 The tsv parser is very limited.
 - Paramerers include: - The number of trees. - Fraction of samples per tree. - Number of features per tree.
+- Internally, features are floats with double precision and labels are uint32.
+In 99% of all application it would probably be better with the combination of single precision and uint16.
+That is on the todo list.

 ## Basic Library Usage